Kings Inn House

 - Developing synergies with Erasmus + and the National Coordinator for the European Agenda for Adult Learning

 The target groups are practitioners, researchers and policy makers in the adult education field.
-A number of organisations in the fields of vocational education and training, youth and schools will also be targeted in so far as they focus on adult education activities.
+Organisations in the fields of vocational education and training, youth and schools will also be targeted in so far as they focus on adult education activities.

-- Quality content published on EPALE by Irish users - Its been great to see an increase in Irish content in 2018!
-If you'd like help uploading content please get in touch with us at firstname.lastname@example.org
+- It’s been great to see a significant increase in Irish content shared on EPALE during 2018!
+If you'd like help with sharing content on EPALE – or have any general EPALE questions – please get in touch with us at firstname.lastname@example.org

 For more information on EPALE Ireland's ongoing work you can sign up to newsletter.

-Laura has experience in managing student programmes, as well as teaching and working with learners with special educational needs.
+Laura has been coordinating EPALE in Ireland since 2017.
+Prior to that she managed student programmes with a large homeless organisation.
+She also has experience teaching and working with learners with special educational needs.
 She holds a Masters in Psychology of Education (University of Bristol) and a BA in Sociology and Social Policy (Trinity College Dublin).
+She is currently undertaking a Professional Certificate in Governance.

 Contact Laura by email: email@example.com or by phone: 00353 (0) 18871257.